formspark/documentation/docs/customization/redirection.md

 ![Feedback OK](../.vuepress/public/feedback-ok.png)

-This default behavior can be overriden in multiple ways.
+This default behavior can be overridden in multiple ways.

 ## Specifying a custom redirect URL